diamorim/push_swap/README.md

 			- A safety guard stops the pass if a full revolution completes without a match (defensive, should not trigger in normal use)

-5. At the end of phase 1, stack 'b' holds all elements -- with larger ranks generally closer to the top.
-They are grouped by chunk but not yet completely sorted.
+Once stack 'b' holds all the elements -- the elements with larger ranks are generally closer to the top.
+These elements are grouped by chunk ---->  but they are not yet, necessarily, perfectly sorted.

-#### 6. Push back to stack 'a'
+#### 4. Push back to stack 'a'
-	- Repeatedly find the element with maximum rank in stack 'b' (find_pos_max)
+	- Repeatedly find the element with maximum rank in stack 'b' via `find_pos_max()`
 	- `smart_rotate` it to the top along the shortest direction
 	- Push the element to stack 'a' (`op_pa`)
 	- Repeat until stack 'b' is completely empty